Podcast: What is the Best Outdoor Concrete Stain and Sealer?

 AN: “My stamped concrete looked great when it was first installed but now the color has faded and the finish is dull.
 What can I do to restore the color again?”
 We get this question a lot.
 Stamped or textured concrete is often integrally colored with contrasting color accents and sealed.
 Over time, especially if the concrete goes unsealed for a significant period time, the concrete loses some of its topical color once the sealer begins to break down.
 Shawna Turner joins us to talk about how to make stamped concrete look new again.
 Welcome Shawna.

-What would you recommend for exterior decorative concrete that hasn’t been sealed for a several years?
+AN: What would you recommend for exterior decorative concrete that hasn’t been sealed for a several years?

 ST: First, I would see what the concrete color looks like when it’s wet.
 If the color is satisfactory when the concrete is wet, you most likely just need to seal the concrete using a quality concrete sealer.
 Most acrylic concrete sealers last between 2-3 years depending on the climate before re-application is needed.
 It’s important to know what kind of sealer was originally used if at all possible.
 To avoid undesirable chemical reactions, solvent based sealers should be resealed using a solvent based sealer and the same for water based products.
 Something else to keep in mind is if your concrete happens was sealed with polyurethane, the surface must be scuffed or abraded before another coat of polyurethane can be applied.
 If you attempt to re-coat without sanding first, the new sealer will peel right off the concrete.
 No fun for sure.